Southampton: Climate

 As with the rest of the UK, Southampton experiences an oceanic climate (Köppen: Cfb).
 Its southerly, low-lying and sheltered location ensures it is among the warmer, sunnier cities in the UK.
 It has held the record for the highest temperature in the UK for June at 35.6 C since 1976.

 Energy

 The centre of Southampton is located above a large hot water aquifer that provides geothermal power to some of the city's buildings.
 This energy is processed at a plant in the West Quay region in Southampton city centre, the only geothermal power station in the UK.
 The plant provides electricity for the Port of Southampton and hot water to the Southampton District Energy Scheme used by many buildings including the Westquay shopping centre.
 In a 2006 survey of carbon emissions in major UK cities conducted by British Gas, Southampton was ranked as being one of the lowest carbon-emitting cities in the United Kingdom.

-Demographics
+Demography

 2016 mid-year population estimates suggests there are 254,275 people within the Southampton area.